barrydrink/LongStringLoader/README.md

 Loading such a long string will take longer using LongStringLoader, but the UI will not be blocked, allowing the user to scroll through the string as it loads.

 See the example app or example code below for usage instructions.
+Tested on Android 4, 5 & 6.

 ###To include in your project: